GuenterQuast/mPIXdaq/README.md

 in the working directory; alternatively a file name may be specified using the `-b` or `--badpixels` option.

-Collected frame data may be directly witten to disk, if a filename is given using the `-f`or `--file` option.
-Two formats are foreseen at present, storage of the two-dimensional frames as numpy-arrays (file extension `.npy`) or as lists of pairs if pixel indices and energy values in *yaml*-format (file extension `.yml`).
+Collected frame data may be directly written to disk, if a filename is given using the `-f`or `--file` option.
+Two formats are foreseen at present, storage of the two-dimensional frames as numpy-arrays (file extension `.npy`) or as lists pixel indices and energy values in *yaml*-format (file extension `.yml`).
 To save space, the resulting output files may be compressed with *zip' or *gzip*.
+If no suffix for the filename is given, the default behavior is writing a *.yml* file.
 The same formats are recognized when reading back files using the `-r` resp. `--readfile` options.

-If no suffix for the filename is given, the default behavior is writing a *.yml* file.
+Data analysis consists of clustering of pixels in each overlay-frame and determination of cluster parameters, like the number of pixels, energy of clusters, and the shapes of the cluster areas and of the energy distribution over the pixels in the clusters.

+The shape of the cluster area is encoded in a quantity called circularity.
-Data analysis consists of clustering of pixels in each overlay-frame and determination of cluster parameters, like the number of pixels, energy and circularity.
-The threshold on circularity is controlled by the parameter `circularity_cut` ranging from 0. for perfectly linear to 1. for perfectly circular clusters.
-Technically, the covariance matrix of the clusters is calculated, and the circularity is defined as the ratio of the smaller and the larger of the two eigenvalues of the covariance matrix.
+For discrimination between linear and round clusters, a cut is controlled by the parameter `circularity_cut` ranging from 0. for perfectly linear to 1. for perfectly circular clusters.
+Technically, the covariance matrix of the cluster area is calculated, and the circularity is defined as the ratio of the smaller and the larger of the two eigenvalues of the covariance matrix.
 This simple procedure already provides a good separation of α and β particles and of isolated pixels not assigned